A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: A posteriori error estimates

 \begin{lemma} Let $\bar{u}$ be a strongly stable solution of \eqref{eq:problem-force}.
-If the QM/MM method is consistent \eqref{ass:convergence_QMMM}, then for $\NQM, \Nbuf$ sufficiently large, there exists a QM/MM force-mixing scheme solution $\uH$ to \eqref{problem-f-mix} and constants $c, C$ independent of the approximation parameters such that
+For $\varepsilon_1^{\rm F}$ sufficiently small and $\NQM, \Nbuf$ sufficiently large, there exists a solution $\uH$ of QM/MM force-mixing scheme~\eqref{problem-f-mix} and constants $c, C$ independent of the approximation parameters such that